roadrunner-php/birddog/README.md

 ## Configuration

-There ENV varaibles that can be used to configure the monitor:
+There ENV variables that can be used to configure the Birddog:

 ```dotenv
 # Default RR RPC server address